Laufmaschine/Slopes-experiments/README.md

    ## Projected CRS: ETRS89 / Portugal TM06
    ```

-3. Check the names of the columns, particularly the ones of the municipalities and geometry, to be used in the next step:
+3. Check the names of the columns, particularly municipalities and geometry ones, to be used in the next step:
    ```
    colnames(CAOP)
    ```